Communication Advisory Board

 Ms. Menchini's career experience spans various Communications positions; an internship at WNBC Newschannel 4 for Senior Political Reporter Gabe Pressman, Polling Supervisor at the Marist Poll, and Public Relations Director for Khury Tours and Travel, Inc. Ms. Anton is a strong believer in the power of education and has taught as an Adjunct Instructor at Marist College and as a Teaching Assistant at West Virginia University.

 Lark also devotes much of her time to her community.
 She is the Co-Chair of the ‘Cielo Latino’ Gala to benefit the Latino Commission on AIDS and serves on the Communication Advisory Board for Marist College.
 She was a Board Member of the Eleanor Roosevelt Center at Val-Kill, currently serves on the Junior Committee of Prospect Park in Brooklyn as well as the Junior Board of Repertorio Español and is proud to be a Founding Member of the New York Chapter of the Wheelchair Foundation.
 Lark was honored in 2003 with the AYUDA ‘Guiding Star’ Award.
 In 2004 she was included in El Diario / La Prensa as a ‘Distinguished Female of the Year’.
-Lark resides in Park Slope, Brooklyn with her husband Dan, daughter Amelia, son Danny and their Havanese dog, Lola.
+Lark lives in Brooklyn with her husband, three children and their Havanese dog, Lola.